graphhopper/graphhopper/reader-gtfs/README.md

 # GraphHopper GTFS

 Here is a screenshot of a public transport query.
 The route with the earliest arrival time is highlighted in green.
 The three non-highlighted alternatives have fewer transfers.
-They include a walk-only suggestion (no vehicle boardings at all).
+They include a walk-only route (no vehicle boardings at all).

 ![gtfs preview](https://www.graphhopper.com/wp-content/uploads/2017/01/gtfs-preview.png)